Txiki Begiristain

-Aitor "Txiki" Begiristain Mujika (born 12 August 1964) is a Spanish former professional footballer who played mainly as a left winger but also as a forward, currently director of football of English club Manchester City.
+Aitor "Txiki" Begiristain Mujika (born 12 August 1964) is a Spanish former professional footballer who played as a left winger or forward.

 He was best known for his spells at Real Sociedad and Barcelona, winning eight major titles with the latter, including four La Liga championships and the 1992 European Cup.

 Begiristain represented the Spain national team in one World Cup and one European Championship.
-He worked as a director of football after retiring, including with Barcelona and also at Manchester City.
+He worked as a director of football after retiring, spending seven years at Barcelona and 13 at Premier League club Manchester City.

 Club career

 Real Sociedad

 Born in Olaberria, Gipuzkoa, Basque Country, Begiristain began his professional career with Real Sociedad in 1982 at the age of 18, being immediately cast into the first-team's setup.
 After 16 La Liga games in his first season, he became an essential member of the side that was coached by John Toshack, also including Luis Arconada, Roberto López Ufarte, José Mari Bakero and Luis López Rekarte; the highlights of his career at Real included scoring the second goal in the 1987 Copa del Rey final against Atlético Madrid, which was eventually won on penalties after the 2–2 draw.

-In the 1987–88 campaign, Begiristain helped his team finish runners-up in both league and cup, losing in both competitions to FC Barcelona.
-Within a month of the latter he, along with Bakero and López Rekarte, signed for the Catalan club.
+In the 1987–88 campaign, Begiristain helped his team to finish runners-up in both league and cup, with Real Madrid winning the former and Barcelona claiming the latter.
+Within a month he, along with Bakero and López Rekarte, signed for the Catalan club.

 Barcelona

-Begiristain scored in his league debut for Barcelona, a 2–0 home win over RCD Español, and finished his first year at the Camp Nou with 38 games and 12 goals, adding two in nine matches in the victorious campaign in the UEFA Cup Winners' Cup.
+Begiristain scored in his league debut for Barcelona, a 2–0 home win over Espanyol, and finished his first year at the Camp Nou with 38 games and 12 goals, adding two in nine matches in the victorious campaign in the UEFA Cup Winners' Cup.
 Alongside fellow Basque players Bakero, Andoni Zubizarreta, Julio Salinas and Ion Andoni Goikoetxea, he was part of the side dubbed Dream Team, winning numerous honours.

-During seven seasons at the club, Begiristain played more than 300 official matches and scored 63 goals in the league, with a career-best 15 in 1992–93 as Barça won the third of four successive titles.
+During seven seasons at the club, Begiristain played 313 official matches and scored 81 goals, with a career-best 15 in 1992–93 as Barça won the third of four successive league titles.
 Among his best moments were hat-tricks against Real Valladolid in 1991 and Real Zaragoza two years later.